ByAUJay

 - Interop

-- ISO 20022 native; CBPR+ mappings; HTLC and/or atomic PvP support; gateway patterns for Swift pilots and mBridge/EVM plugins. (swift.com)
+- It needs to be ISO 20022 native with CBPR+ mappings.
+Support for HTLC and/or atomic PvP is also required, along with gateway patterns to accommodate Swift pilots and mBridge/EVM plugins.
+You can find out more here.

 - Operations